 Upon arriving in Chinatown, just go for a wander in its many alleys – some appear directly out of some distant oriental village so much so that they have even be used in several films.

 Finish your day at Nob Hill.
-This affluent neighborhood is full of cool sights like the twisted Lombard Street and Grace Cathedral.
+This affluent neighbourhood is full of cool sights like the twisted Lombard Street and Grace Cathedral.
 The streets of this district are pretty steep, but the views are awesome.
 Luckily, several cable cars run up and down to assist in your climb if you need it.

-Day 3 in San Francisco: The Mission, Haight, Castro
+Day 3: The Mission, Haight, Castro

 We save the best of your San Francisco backpacking trip for last!
-On our third and final day in this glorious city, we visit the awesome neighborhoods of the Mission, Castro, and Haight.
+On our third and final day in this glorious city, we visit the awesome neighbourhoods of the Mission, Castro, and Haight.
 Here is a thriving art scene with lots of great cafes, parks, and pubs to relax in.

 Next, we visit the Castro.
 Like Haight, the Castro was a haven for another sort of societal abject, this time the LGBT community.
 Unlike the Haight though, Castro is still firmly in the grasps of its community.